kashan2000/Rain-Prediction-using-ML-and-PyCaret-Library-with-Deployment/README.md

 # Rain-Prediction
-A project on predicting whether it will rain tomorrow or not by using the Rainfall in Australia dataset This project is tested over lot of ml models like catboost, xgboost, random forest, support vector classifier, etc..
+A project on predicting whether it will rain tomorrow or not by using the Rainfall in Australia dataset This project is tested over lot of ml models like catboost, xgboost, random forest, support vector classifier.
-Out of these models catboost performed very well giving an AUC score around and ROC score of 89 far better than others.
-Here due to my system compatibility is very low.
-So I havent done hyperparameter tuning.
-But it is highly recommended to do it if possible.
+I also made this project with the help of PyCaret Library which is an Auto MAchine Learning Technique I have not done much Auto Tuninng because I wanted to demonstrate how we can do this project with the help of Auto Machine Learning i.e. PyCaret Librayy.
+You can do the Hypertuning , it is highly recommended and also use other functions of PyCaret library.
+It's pretty Interesting

 # Main Page of the web application